Acura: Racing

 At the Detroit Auto Show in 2006, Acura announced their plans to enter the American Le Mans Series with multiple teams of Le Mans prototypes in the LMP2 class starting in 2007 season.
 The cars would be purchased chassis from existing manufacturers, but use American-built Acura V8s (a first for Acura and Honda).
 Acura also announced their initiative to take the cars to the 24 Hours of Le Mans in 2008 and eventually move to the superior LMP1 class with cars built by Acura themselves in 2009.
 Later in 2006, Acura announced that the three factory teams would be Andretti Green Racing, Fernández Racing, and Highcroft Racing, and that the chassis would be built by Lola Cars of the UK and Courage Compétition of France.

 The three Acura-powered prototypes debuted at the 2007 12 Hours of Sebring, which was the opening round of the ALMS season, and were successful in their debut.
 Andretti Green's Acura took second place overall and first in the LMP2 class, while Fernández Racing took third overall, and Highcroft sixth, beating a series of established Porsche teams in their class.
 At the same time, Acura began development of their own chassis by heavily modifying their purchased Courage chassis.
 The cars now have been so radically changed from their original orientation that they are now named Acura ARX-01a.
 Acura will introduce evolved B-spec cars in the 2008 season, with Gil de Ferran launching a fourth Acura team in the ALMS.

-In 2009, Acura produced its very first LMP1 car, the Acura ARX-02a.
+In 2009, Acura produced its first LMP1 car, the Acura ARX-02a.

 In 2010, Honda rebadged all Acura prototypes as Honda Performance Development (HPD) cars, and announced that all future prototypes (such as the HPD ARX-03) would be constructed under the HPD name.

 Acura did not participate in motorsports again until 2013, where two Acura ILXs were unofficially entered in the 25 Hours of Thunderhill by Honda R&D Americas designers and engineers (Team Honda Research West).
 The car would retire from the race due to engine problems.

 The Acura ILXs returned to Thunderhill for the 2014 25-hour race.
 This time the car won its class and finished 8th overall.
 At the 2016 New York International Auto Show, Acura announced the GT3 version of the NSX, which began competition in 2017 with factory support in both WeatherTech SportsCar Championship's GTD class and Pirelli World Challenge GT class, the latter replacing the Acura TLX.
 The car competes under Honda branding outside North America.